roegler/Marie-Roegler-js-frameworks-ma-1-level-2/README.md

 ## JavaScript

 To make it possible to slide between the different images I implemented a onclick function for both of the arrow images.
 You can see how I made it work below.
-To check if the function is working before you write the if statement console.log(clicked).

 ```js